This article is no longer maintained. Sometimes security advice gets out of date, so proceed with caution. (Last updated 1/7/2022)

 Has the platform been breached before?
 How did they respond?

-Microsoft as a whole has had breaches throughout its history, but also has a recent history of cooperating with security researchers on patching vulnerabilities relatively quickly, as demonstrated through its recent mitigation of installer package and gif sharing vulnerabilities, both of which were patched relatively quickly.
+Microsoft as a whole has had breaches throughout its history, but also has a recent history of cooperating with security researchers on patching vulnerabilities relatively quickly, as demonstrated through its mitigation of installer package and gif sharing vulnerabilities, both of which were patched timely.

 How does the platform handle contact discovery?